GIVING BACK TO PENSACOLA

 Each organization will rank their top three choices of grant categories.

-All finalists will make a presentation at the annual membership meeting on June 23, 2019.
+All finalists will make a presentation at the annual membership meeting in June 2020

 Sunday’s Child members will vote to determine the award recipients.
 For this final vote, the winning projects will be selected without regard to grant category.